etraveli/javascript-style-guide/README.md

 ## Amendments

-This style guide was heavinly inspired by Airbnb's guide: https://github.com/airbnb/javascript
+This style guide was heavily inspired by Airbnb's guide: https://github.com/airbnb/javascript

 **[⬆ back to top](#table-of-contents)**